Helping Your Child with Autism Thrive in Sport and Recreation

 About the Event

-This workshop is an updated version of the workshop originally presented for ACT in 2013, and will cover a range of evidence-based strategies for supporting positive behaviour in community-based sport and recreation opportunities.
-The workshop will include a range of simple, practical strategies that will be useful for parents, caregivers, coaches, community recreation providers, program leaders, or anyone else who is interested in supporting children with autism to thrive in recreation activities.
+This workshop will cover a range of evidence-based strategies for supporting positive behavior in community-based sport and recreation opportunities.
+The day will include a range of simple, practical strategies that will be useful for parents, caregivers, coaches, community recreation providers, program leaders, or anyone else who is interested in supporting children with autism to thrive in recreation activities.
 Note that all strategies presented are also highly applicable for supporting children at home.
-Parent/caregiver questions will be encouraged throughout the session.
+Parent/caregiver questions will be encouraged throughout the session and can be submitted using the chat function.

 About the Presenter